Qumulo/LogFilter/README.md

 ]
 ```

-3. Log forwarding to another machine with excluded specified log details
+3. Log forwarding and storing with excluded specified log details

 In this example, we are forwarding the logs to another machine using the TCP protocol.
 In addition, we wish to filter based upon `excluding` certain protocol `operations`; specifically `fs_delete`, `fs_rename`, and `fs_write_data`.

 An exclusion is done by putting a **!** in front of the `user`, `protocols`, or `operations` field that you wish to exclude.

 All other log messages **NOT** excluded are forwarded to the hostname and port specified in the definition below.
-Notice that we are **STORING** the log files in the directory ```/var/log/qumulo/auditlog1```.
+Notice that we are **storing** the log files in the directory ```/var/log/qumulo/auditlog1```.

 ```
 [